Resources for students

 A comprehensive document of Online Exam Recommendations has been put together to help students with general exam preparation, best practices for online exams, and technical tips.
 Find it here.

 Limited Access is currently not in effect.
-This means that if you VW (voluntarily withdraw from) a course in Winter Term 2021, or complete a course and wish to repeat it next year, you will be able to register at the same time as your other courses without this restriction, subject to space availability.
+This means that if you VW (voluntarily withdraw from) a course in Fall Term 2022, or complete a course and wish to repeat it next year, you will be able to register at the same time as your other courses without this restriction, subject to space availability.

-International travel (exchanges, internships, etc.) Student travel for University purposes (exchanges, co-op, research, internships, etc.) to international destinations is suspended until further notice.
+International travel (exchanges, internships, etc.) Student travel for University purposes (exchanges, co-op, research, internships, etc.) to international destinations is suspended until Winter Term 2022.
 Students are encouraged to work with their exchange coordinators to make alternate arrangements, where possible.

 This suspension does not include travel for degree-seeking international students to and from UM.
 International students should continue to check the international student supports page for the latest information.

-There are many ways for you to make connections at UM during this remote learning period.
+There are many ways for you to make connections at UM even if you are learning remotely this term.